• Skip to primary navigation

 • Line 9x13 pan with parchment paper and set aside.

-• Remove butter from heat and add marshmallows, cinnamon, nutmeg, and ginger.
+• Remove butter from heat and add marshmallows, cinnamon, nutmeg, ginger, and salt.
 Stir until marshmallows are almost completely melted.
-Add Rice Krispies cereal and stir until evenly coated.
+Add Rice Krispies cereal and gently stir until evenly coated.

 • Using a spatula, press cereal mixture firmly into 9x13 pan.
 Allow to cool completely before cutting into squares.